-With super views of the Dhauladhar and Pir Panjal Ranges, and the fast-flowing Beas River running through the town, Manali is a year-round magnet for tourists.
-Backpackers come to hang out in the hippy villages around the main town; adventure tourists come for trekking, paragliding, rafting and skiing; and Indian honeymoon couples or families come for the cool mountain air and their first taste of snow on a day trip to Rohtang La.
+With superb views of the Dhauladhar and Pir Panjal Ranges, and the fast-flowing Beas River running through the town, Manali is a year-round magnet for tourists.
+Backpackers come to hang out in the hippy villages around the main town; adventure tourists come for trekking, paragliding, rafting, and skiing; and Indian honeymoon couples or families come for the cool mountain air and their first taste of snow on a day trip to Rohtang La.
 Over the years, many tourists have been lured here by the famous Manali charas, which is seriously potent stuff.
-Though in Old Manali it’s smoked fairly openly, it’s still illegal and local police do arrest people for possession (or hit them for bribes).
+Though in Old Manali it’s smoked fairly openly, it’s still illegal and local police to arrest people for possession (or hit them for bribes).

 There’s a small Tibetan colony just south of the town center.
-The Himalayan Nyinmapa Buddhist Temple, contains a two-storey statue of Sakyamuni, the historical Buddha.
-Further along the same lane is the more traditional Gelukpa Cultural Society Gompa (Map p308; h6am-6pm), with an atmospheric prayer room crammed with statues of bodhisattvas, revered lamas and Buddhist deities.
+The Himalayan Nyinmapa Buddhist Temple, contains a two-story statue of Sakyamuni, the historical Buddha.
+Further along, the same lane is the more traditional Gelukpa Cultural Society Gompa (Map p308; h6am-6pm), with an atmospheric prayer room crammed with statues of bodhisattvas, revered lamas, and Buddhist deities.
 There’s also a small workshop producing Tibetan carpets.

-Manali is the adventure sports capital of Himachal Pradesh, and all sorts of outdoor activities can be organised by us.
+Manali is the adventure sports capital of Himachal Pradesh, and all sorts of outdoor activities can be organized by us.

 White-water rafting trips on the Beas River can be arranged in Manali, starting from Pirdi, 3km downriver from Kullu.
 There is 14km of Grade II and III white water between Pirdi and the take-out point at Jhiri; trips cost around ₹1800 per person.
 Book through us.
 For booking please visit our page.

-The cliff’s at Solang, Aleo and Vashisht have a good range of bolted and traditional routes ranging from French 6a to 6c (British 5a to 6a).
+The cliff’s at Solang, Aleo, and Vashisht has a good range of bolted and traditional routes ranging from French 6a to 6c (British 5a to 6a).
 Himalayan Extreme Center (p 305 ) in Vashisht offers day trips for ₹2500/1900 per full-/half-day, including all equipment.
-Independent climbers should bring a selection of slings, nuts and cams (particularly in the smallersizes) and a 30m or 60m rope.
+Independent climbers should bring a selection of slings, nuts, and cams (particularly in the smaller sizes) and a 30m or 60m rope.

 From January to March, the village of Solang Nullah transforms into Himachal’s main ski and snowboarding resort.
 Skiing and snowboarding equipment can be hired through tour operators in Manali or accommodation places in Solang Nullah for ₹1500 per day.
-Year round high-altitude skiing expeditions can be arranged on virgin powder (experienced skiers only) through Himalayan Extreme Center for around ₹5500 per day (trips last three to fi ve days).
-Costly heli-skiing trips to high-altitude powder can be arranged through
+Year-round high-altitude skiing expeditions can be arranged on virgin powder (experienced skiers only) through Himalayan Extreme Center for around ₹5500 per day (trips last three to five days).

-Manali is a popular starting point for organised mountain treks.
-Most agencies off er multi day treks for around ₹4500 per day, all-inclusive.
+Manali is a popular starting point for organized mountain treks.
+Most agencies offer multi-day treks for around ₹4500 per day, all-inclusive.
 You have an option to book from our main site ( For booking call or write to us)

 Plenty of shorter walks are possible from Manali, though the usual rules on safe trekking apply – tell someone where you are going and never walk alone.
 The 13km hike up the western side of the Beas River to Solang Nullah is a pleasing alternative to the bus, or you can trek 6km to the snowline above Lama Dugh meadow along the Manalsu Nala stream.
 Zorbing.
 During summer, the ski slope at Solang Nullah is a popular place for zorbing – basically, rolling downhill inside a giant inflatable ball.
 You can make arrangements in Manali or in Solang Nullah – expect to pay ₹600 for a roll down the hill.
 To avoid standing in queue book the ride with us ( Call or write to us)